Rudyie/altsource-json/README.md

 DelistStore

-is a WIP AltStore/SideStore source intended to restore and preserve older delisted iOS AppStore pages, alongside some iOS homebrew utilities
+A WIP AltStore/SideStore source intended to restore and preserve older delisted iOS AppStore pages, alongside some iOS homebrew utilities

 3 main branches of this repo exist to allow testing easily, so allow me to explain each's use: